Frequently Asked Questions

 • Authentication: any authenticated services (i.e. you supply a username and password) such as interactive logins, remote mail services, authenticated web services (e.g. WebMail, MathNet User Services, Internal Website, etc.) will not be available.

-• File storage: personal data will be archived.
+• File storage: your personal data will be archived.
 This includes private data such as your Email messages, personal web pages, SVN data, etc. (See below on how to retrieve archives after your departure.)

 • File archival: data stored on our storage device (which includes your Unix home directory, the "Common" folder on our public Windows workstation, your web folder, your personal Email messages, etc.) are archived.
+This can be made available to you for download after your account is taken offline.
+Please notify the IT staff that you want this service, and instructions will be sent to you on how to download your files.

 • Email forwarding: messages sent to your former Email address can be forwarded to another Email address.
-If you've set up your own Email forwarding, it will cease to work after your account is archived; you must arrange forwarding with the IT staff before your account is deactivated or Email will be lost.
+If you've set up your own Email forwarding, it will cease to work after your account is archived; you should arrange forwarding with the IT staff before your account is deactivated to ensure continuity of service.
+Forwarding will stay active for one year to give you enough time to update your correspondees and mailing list subscriptions to your new address.

 • Web forwarding: access to your personal web URL